-Renato Roldao has over ten years of working experience in the fields of climate change, energy and environment.
+Renato Roldao has over 15 years of working experience in the fields of climate change, energy and environment.
 He is an industry respected and recognized expert in carbon markets and climate change mitigation issues.

 Ying has 9 years of consultancy and engineering experience in the areas of environment, energy and climate change.

 She has been directly supporting Emission Trading Systems (ETS) set-up in China for the last 6 years both at the pilot and national levels.

 Since 2007 Neal has been developing innovative sustainability services for government and businesses across the world.
 He is an accomplished project manager with deep expertise in energy and climate change policies and strategies.